The storage effect is not about bet-hedging or population stage-structure: A critique of the conventional interpretation of the storage effect

+Even though we can describe the storage effect using math, there remains a desire for a general ecological interpretation of the storage effect --- a concise, easy-to-understand explanation that links the phenomenon to well-known ecological constructs (e.g., stage-structure, dormancy, environmental niches).
+One such interpretation exists in the ecological milieu, as evidenced by 1) conversations with colleagues, 2) excerpts from the literature (Appendix \ref{The conventional interpretation: Excerpts from the literature}), and 3) the continued prominence of the lottery and annual plant models (\citealp{dean2020stochasticity}; \citealp{ellner2022toward}; \citealp{petry2018competition}; \citealp{zepeda2019fluctuation}; \citealp{bowler2022accounting}), wherein a robust life-stage is necessary for coexistence.
+This interpretation can be paraphrased as

-The storage effect is often given an interpretation --- which we will call \textit{the conventional interpretation v1} --- paraphrased as follows: species coexist by specializing on different states of a temporally fluctuating environment, so species must have a robust life stage in order to "wait it out" for a favorable time period; "Storage" refers to a robust life stage can "wait it out".
-The conventional interpretation v1 is incorrect, or at the very least, imprecise.
-One can construct models where the storage effect is positive, despite there being no stage structure (e.g., \cite{loreau1989coexistence}; \cite{loreau1992time}; \cite{klausmeier2010successional}; \cite{li2016effects}; \cite{letten2018species}; \cite{schreiber2021positively}).
-Despite these counterexamples, the imprecision of the conventional interpretation v1 is not widely recognized.
-In Section \ref{A critique of the conventional interpretation of the storage effect}, we explain why the storage effect has nothing to do with storing population vitality in a robust life stage.
+\begin{quote} \textbf{The conventional interpretation of the storage effect}: Species coexist by specializing on different parts of a fluctuating environment, so species must have a robust life stage in order to "wait it out" for a favorable time period.
+Thus, "storage" refers to a robust life stage can "wait it out". \end{quote}

+There are two separate problems with the conventional interpretation.
+First, in models where a robust life-stage is important for coexistence, the conventional interpretation implies that coexistence occurs because an invader is able to avoid stochastic extinction, or because the invader is employing a bet-hedging strategy; this is not true.
+Second, the conventional interpretation is not fully general.
+The storage effect arises readily in models without stage-structure, suggesting that a continued fixation on stage-structure will stymie the discovery of other routes to the storage effect.

+Intuitively, "waiting it out" can help rare species avoid stochastic extinction.
+It is entirely reasonable to think that if species specialize on a fluctuating environment, they must have some way to slow the exponential loss of individuals over a sequence of bad years, and that this must be particularly important for rare species, which are inherently extinction-prone (\citealp{MacArthurRobertH1967Ttoi}; \citealp{lande1998demographic}).
+However important this phenomenon might be, it is not what the storage effect is measuring: most models used to demonstrate the storage effect feature infinite populations (an assumption made for mathematical/computational convenience), which obviates the possibility of stochastic extinction.
+An infinite population can lose an arbitrary number of individuals and still have infinite number of individuals left to lose.
+Unless per capita growth rates are $r = -\infty$ (which in most models is only possible as $n \rightarrow \infty$, a biological impossibility), extinction for infinite populations occurs asymptotically, i.e., after an infinite amount of time.